Thi-Huynh01/comicstacks/README.md

+# comicstacks
-Letterboxd, but for comic boooks
+letterboxd, but for comics